 The PVVDL is located on the eastern border of Riverside County within City of Blythe.
 The District serves an area of approximately 27 square miles encompasses the City of Blythe.
 However, the District boundaries and SOI extend to the north, south and east County of Riverside boundaries and west to the western edge of the City of Blythe pocket area encompassing a total of 1,063 square miles.
-The District serves a population estimated at approximately 19,000 in 2020 with a median household income in 2019 of \$45,385.
+The District serves a population estimated at approximately 22,000 in 2022 per the California State Library, with a median household income in 2019 of \$45,385.
 25.5% of the population lives in poverty.